 Together these differences make for a richer, stronger drink that really highlights the matcha’s flavour.

 Choosing Your Ingredients

 With more focus on the matcha compared to a latte, it’s even more important to use a tea that has a pronounced, unique flavour and little to no bitterness.
-Our personal preference is our organic Haruto matcha, which has a pronounced nutty flavour profile.
+Our personal preferences are our Haruto and Komiya

 As the milk texture is not quite as a dense as a latte’s silky microfoam, this recipe is a little more forgiving on your milk choice and foaming skills.